 System security plan for the EBT and EPC solutions.
 For the EBT solution, the system security plan shall be mapped to the Security Plan Checklist that is provided in section A14 of the FNS 901 Handbook, and

-Documentation that the bidder participates in the USDA Free SNAP EBT Equipment Program.
+Written attestation that the Bidder will comply with requirements of the USDA Free SNAP EBT Equipment Program and the eligible markets and farmers served under the program.

 Information to Include Behind Tab 5B: The bidder shall submit the following sample materials: